shirayu/whispering/README.md

 By default, whispering does not perform analysis until the total length of the segments determined by VAD to have speech exceeds 30 seconds.
 This is because the original Whisper assumes that the inputs are 30 seconds segments.
 However, if silence segments appear 16 times (the default value of ``--max_nospeech_skip``) after speech is detected, the analysis is performed.
+You can make the length of segments smaller with ``--frame`` option (default: 3000), but it sacrifices accuracy because this is not expected input for Whisper.

 ## Example of web socket